 Homeless people need their vital ID to get housing, jobs, healthcare, mental health services, bank accounts, marriage licenses and many services.

-Currently, the EZ ID Program is conducting a 6 month pilot program at the VA Greater Los Angeles Healthcare System Welcome Center, 11301 Wilshire Blvd., Building 257, Los Angeles, CA 90073.
-This EZ ID Program’s Pilot Program is held the last Thursday of the months of April, May, June, July, August and September as follows:
+The EZ ID Program conducted a 6 month Pilot Program from April 2019 – September 2019 at the VA Greater Los Angeles Healthcare System Welcome Center, 11301 Wilshire Blvd., Building 257, Los Angeles, CA 90073 (“VA”).
+See list below.
+During its Pilot Program, the EZ ID Program offered its services to homeless Veterans and their families.

 - Thursday, April 25, 2019 at 9am-1pm